 The Kingdom of God is Within You

 Simply put, God is within each of us… the Pharisee and Christian devotee alike.
-This would be contradictory to the fundamentalist that have a vested interest in not “looking inside” for God – and that certainly have no view of a non Christian having God already within them…
+This would be contradictory to the fundamentalist/evangelical that have a vested interest in not “looking inside” for God – and that certainly have aversion to the idea that a non Christian already has God within…

 οὐδὲ ἐροῦσιν ἰδοὺ ὧδε ἤ ἐκεῖ, ἰδοὺ γὰρ ἡ βασιλ είατοῦ θεοῦ ἐντὸς ὑμῶν ἐστιν.